This story was published in partnership with the Columbus Dispatch.

 Kaplan is one of the lawyers who will argue before the Supreme Court in favor of protecting sexual orientation and gender identity under Title VII.
 He represents Aimee Stephens, a Michigan transgender woman who was fired in 2013 from R.G. & G.R.
 Harris Funeral Homes Inc. in Detroit, where she had worked for six years as a funeral director and embalmer before transitioning.
 Before leaving for a vacation in July 2013, Stephens sent a letter to her coworkers and boss informing them that when she returned, she planned to undergo gender reassignment surgery, start to wear clothing designated for female employees in the company handbook and take the name Aimee.

 Two weeks later, the funeral home owner, Thomas Rost, fired Stephens, according to her brief to the Supreme Court.
 Rost cited the lack of explicit protections in Michigan for employees like Stephens in justifying why she was fired, according to the brief.
 The brief further claims that Rost said he would have kept Stephens employed only if she continued to maintain a male appearance at work.
+Stephens died in May 2020 from complications of kidney failure.

 In the past 20 years, circuit courts have ruled on more cases of gender-identity discrimination than cases of sexual-orientation discrimination, according to Greg Nevins, an attorney at the LGBTQ-focused civil rights organization LAMBDA Legal in Atlanta.
 Only in the past three years have courts begun to debate — and then split — on whether sexual orientation is protected under Title VII, he said.